instructure/k-way-merge/README.md

 # k-way-merge

-Ruby implementation of [K-Way Merge algorithm](...) with support for streaming evaluation.
+Ruby implementation of a K-Way Merge algorithm with support for streaming evaluation.

 ## Installation

-This is packaged as the `k-way-merge` rubygem, so you can just add the dependency to your Gemfile or install the gem on your system:
+This ~~is~~ *will be* packaged as the `k-way-merge` rubygem, so you can just add the dependency to your Gemfile or install the gem on your system:

 ```bash